-In his Houses of Boston’s Back Bay, Bainbridge Bunting comments that the three houses are “three closely related structures” that “fit together to create an impressive whole.”
+In his Houses of Boston’s Back Bay, Bainbridge Bunting comments that the houses are “three closely related structures” that “fit together to create an impressive whole.”
 326 Dartmouth forms the center house of the three, half a story lower than the houses on either side and differentiated by changes in floor level and stone trim.
-The houses are built on three lots on Dartmouth between Marlborough and Alley 418.
-The lots are 100 feet deep (east to west) but are uneven in shape, with the eastern line of the lot for 326 Dartmouth longer than the western line, so that the 46 foot frontage of 326 Dartmouth is wider than the rear of the house.

-By 1875, 326 Dartmouth was the home of dry goods merchant William Mathias Bremer and his wife, Welthea Loring (Malbon) Bremer.
-In 1874, they had lived at 127 Boylston.
+On October 19, 1874, 326 Dartmouth was purchased from George Wheatland, Jr., by dry goods merchant William Mathias Bremer and his wife, Welthea Loring (Malbon) Bremer.
+They previously had lived at 127 Boylston.

-By 1878, it was the home of Mrs. Mary Elizabeth Wright, the former wife of Charles Henry Todd.
-She had lived at 321 Dartmouth in 1877.
+By the 1877-1878 winter season, 326 Dartmouth was the home of Mrs. Mary Elizabeth Wright, the former wife of Charles Henry Todd.
+She previously had lived at 321 Dartmouth .
 Her unmarried son, Charles Francis (Todd) Wright, lived with her (after Mary Wright’s divorce from Charles Henry Todd, she and their children took her maiden name, Wright, as their surname).

 She continued to live at 326 Dartmouth until her death in July of 1900.
 Prior to her death, she and her son had been joined at 326 Dartmouth by her unmarried sister, Esther Fidelia Wright.